 While resistance production would be brought down to a minimum by the use of multiple sgRNAs, as the researchers suggest, this study shows that unexpected setbacks may be waiting for researchers on how to cure HIV and that the new gene edition and other techniques involved may pose risks of its own research or life, depending on how it is conducted and in what type of study, in vitro or human, and can generate serious problems.

-Editor's note: I am very happy when I feel I can give good news to my readers, and the more I go about researching and translating these texts, which sometimes make me go and study "a little genetics so I can translate them ", Make me increasingly careful and considerate of what I publish and I have not seen, in my sources, that I regard as sensible, no mention of this cure arising in London.
-I hate to sound like Cassandra announcing the apocalypse, and all I ask for is attention and caution.
-I would love to be absolutely sure that particular study has been able to find a cure for HIV, but I know that between the application of this possible cure, that it should have an application protocol that should, when little, determine a treatment of X time and a period of "DELTA" time waiting for confirmation of complete remission, elimination of reservoirs (the intestines are an unbelievably large area where HIV can be hidden and if it is hidden there, forever, perhaps this is acceptable as a medical condition leading the person to a life without ART but with a complex agenda of collecting material for exams for the rest of the life and this, even being a cure, has the face to me of an illness, therefore I am here, 02: 22 of the morning simply because I had an excellent day and I thought that the very suspicious flu that got me (I took the vaccine) was gone and it was enough that I lay down, after ten minutes I made sure that I did not sleep -0 I am not cured of an influenza for which I have vaccinated myself and I am not, at this point in life - 52 years of age, 22 of them with HIV, given to abuses and to be honest I'm just going to the street if you are forced by an appointment that can not be resolved right here.
+Editor's note: I am very happy when I feel that I can give my readers good news, and the more I go on researching and translating these texts, which sometimes make me go and study “a little genetics so I can translate them. ”, Make me increasingly careful and thoughtful of what I publish and I have not seen, in my sources, that I consider sensible, no mention of this cure that has arisen in London.
+I hate to look like Cassandra announcing the apocalypse and all I ask is attention and caution.
+I would love to be absolutely sure that a particular study has actually found a cure for HIV, but I know that among the application of this possible cure, there must be a protocol of application that should, at short notice, determine a treatment of X time and a period of time.
+“DELTA” time waiting for evidence of complete remission, elimination of reservoirs (the intestines are an unbelievably large area where HIV can hide and if it is hidden there forever, this may be acceptable as a medical condition leading to the person to a life without ART but with a complex schedule of collecting exam material for the rest of my life and this one, even though it is a cure, has got me in the face of a disease, because I am here, 02:22 am simply because I had a great day and believed that the very suspicious flu that caught me (I got the vaccine) was gone and it was enough that I lay down so that after ten minutes I was sure I would not sleep -0 I am not cured of a flu for which I got vaccinated and I am not at this point in my life - 52 years old, 22 of them with HIV, given to abuse and, to be honest, I only go to the street if I have to make a commitment that cannot be resolved right here.

 I was very selective in choosing people who could come into my house and, after being treated like an idiot by ESPM students who tricked me with hateful and deplorable cynicism (all I asked them was not to change my name or that they hid my face and that's exactly what they did.
 Moral of the story: Interview, even for fundamental students, will have to be remunerated and, donate to anyone who hurts I'll look at the camera's adjustment and make any interested to use my work for your professional training to be subject to a contract with my non-negotiable terms or nothing.
 Thank all the students of ESPM because it was childish, immoral, ladino and cheating behavior that led me to these lessons and it will not be changed until ' for the day of my death.